surferfelix/ATT_TM_Group_1/README.md

 ### Word Embeddings
 We used a pre-trained GloVe word-embedding model to represent our tokens as features.
 When using this project, make sure you have a GloVe pre-trained embedding model downloaded (txt not bin).
 Alternatively, you can use a Word2Vec based embedding model, with a quick workaround.

+For the word embeddings a folder called 'models' is necessary.
+Put a GloVe embedding model in that directory.
+This will create a w2v file which the system can open and use.

 #### Using a Word2Vec embedding model instead of GloVe
 Currently, this project takes a path to a pre-trained GloVe embedding model and converts this to a Word2Vec style model.
 This means that with a short workaround you can load a word2vec based model (txt not bin).
 All you need to do is rename the name of your word2vec based model to 'temp_glove_as_word2vec.txt', and put this in the models folder of a clone of this repository.